stormwindy/Qi-Table/docs/_includes/pages/system.md

   <img width="600" src="static/imgs/functionality.png">
 </p>

 Qi offers more than a solution for making your daily operations more efficient.
-We designed Infinitables to look just like a well polished, easy on the eye table with the aim of making your company’s switch to our system and replacement of your old tables easier.
+We designed Infinitables to look just like a well polished, easy on the eye table with the aim of making your company’s switch to our system easier.
 Infinitables will add more functionality to your space while the **minimalistic and sleek personalized design** will transform and modernize it even further.

 We implemented **fully autonomous multi-agent path finding algorithm** with conflict-based search and space time A* which allows Infinitables to move simultaneously and effortlessly, thus saving you time and manual labour.